000xs/Git-Narrate/README.md

 *   `timeline.png`: A chart showing how many changes were made over time.
 *   `contributors.png`: A chart showing who made the most changes.

-### Use AI to Write a Better Story
+## AI-Powered Storytelling (Now Default!)

-You can use the power of Artificial Intelligence to write a more detailed and engaging story.
+Git-Narrate now uses Artificial Intelligence by default to create detailed and engaging stories about your project's journey.
+To make this work, you'll need to set up an API key:

 1.  **Get an API Key:**
     This feature uses the Z.ai platform.
 You'll need to get an API key from them.